 When I was younger, there were summers when I spent days, or even weeks, at my aunt and uncle’s place in Germany.
 During that time, I got to try many German specialties, one of them being Mettbrötchen – a type of sandwich consisting of a fresh bread roll and raw pork mince seasoned with salt and pepper and garnished with sliced raw onions, which quickly became my favourite.

-We paid less than 5 euros each for 2 sandwiches and a large cup of coffee, which was an absolute steal.
-We also got some dessert afterwards – I chose traditional German Butterkuchen (butter cake), which was exactly like the one my uncle would often bring home after work.
+At less than 5 euros each for 2 sandwiches and a large cup of coffee, it was an absolute steal.
+We also got some dessert afterwards.
+I chose traditional German Butterkuchen (butter cake), which was exactly like the one my uncle would often bring home after work.

 On our second morning, we decided to go for one of their breakfast sets with a basket of fresh rolls, different types of toppings and spreads, scrambled eggs, and coffee.
 It was twice as expensive, but it was worth the price – we were so full we didn’t feel like having lunch that day.
 Nur Hier is a citywide chain of bakeries and you should definitely go to get an authentic German breakfast experience.